Ephemeral-Intel/ModularCA/README.md

 Contributors are welcome, and feature requests are too.

 ## AI-Generated Content Disclaimer
 Initial development was guided by AI, with the majority of code human-oriented.
 Toward the second half of the project, reliance on AI increased to develop functionality and frontend pages.
 AI is a tool and human input is still necessary to review it.
-I am looking towards getting more humans to review the program..
+I am looking towards getting more humans to review the program.